chrisgargiulo/cms-backup-summer2019/_posts/2019-06-19-brad-frost.md

 post_date: 2019-06-19 19:33:51
 ---
 <!-- wp:paragraph -->
 <p>Designer, writer, and speaker.
-Brad Frost is a popular speaker at web design conferences and writer/speaker of all things web design and front-end web development related. </p>
+Brad Frost is a popular speaker at web design conferences and consultant for all things web design and front-end web development related. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->